 Tell me "how much, how much, how much"

 The information shared was in the form of photon qubits: two-state systems that are basic units of quantum information.
-They are shared over long distances via quantum entanglement, which connects two or more particles together.
-Although very distant, the information encoded in a pair of intertwined particles is teleported.
+They are shared over long distances via quantum entanglement, which connects two or more particles to each other.
+Even if very far away, the information encoded in a pair of intertwined particles is teleported.

-(find it here) was conducted by Fermi National Accelerator Laboratory, a US Department of Energy national laboratory affiliated with the University of Chicago.
+The research (find it here) was conducted by Fermi National Accelerator Laboratory, a U.S. Department of Energy national laboratory affiliated with the University of Chicago.

 One of the co-authors of the paper, the Fermilab scientist Panagiotis Spentzouris, who heads the Fermilab quantum science program, explained the significance of the quantum teleportation results.